BG-Software-LLC/WildBuster/README.md

 ## Compiling

 You can compile the project using gradlew.<br>
-Run `gradlew shadowJar build` in console to build the project.<br>
+Run `gradlew build` in console to build the project.<br>
-You can find already compiled jars on our [Jenkins](https://hub.bg-software.com/) hub!
+You can find already compiled jars on our [Jenkins](https://hub.bg-software.com/) hub!<br>
+You can disable compiling of modules in the `gradle.properties` file.

 ## API